nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 In STEM-related materials, all STEM content, excluding stand-alone numbers or single-letter variables, must be marked up using MathML to ensure a uniform presentation of the content to the user.
 These guidelines will not go into details about the MathML language.
 Please refer to the specification.

 For more detail about the MathML structure, please refer to each individual Ordering Agency's requirements.
-Note that some Ordering Agencies may not require MathML at all, at present.
-[ASCIIMath notation](https://asciimath.org) may be requested instead or in combination with MathML markup.
+Note that some Ordering Agencies may not currently require MathML at all.
+[ASCIIMath notation](https://asciimath.org) may be requested instead of or in combination with MathML markup.

 ## Placeholders for User Input Areas

 In educational material, especially for younger children, it is common that the user is supposed to answer questions or solve problems by writing directly in the printed book.
-Usually, this is indicated by printed lines where the user can write text or boxes that can be ticked etc. Suppliers are required to use the [^span^] element to provide placeholders for these input fields in one of the following three ways:
+Usually, this is indicated by printed lines for writing or boxes for ticking.
+ Suppliers must use the [^span^] element to provide placeholders for these input fields in one of the following three ways:

 - `<span class="answer">---</span>` for a horizontal line or box where any amount of text or numbers are meant to be inserted.
 Multiple lines in succession must be represented by a single `<span class="answer">---</span>` unless other instructions are given by the Ordering Agency.
 - `<span class="answer_1">-</span>` for a single space where only one character is meant to be inserted, typically a missing letter in a word or similar.
 If there are two missing letters in a word, there must be two `<span class="answer_1">-</span>` elements, without space between them.